Fort Collins Hippotherapy FAQ

 What is the appropriate attire for myself/my child to wear?

 Closed toed shoes and an ASTM/SEI certified helmet (which can be provided by My Heroes initially) are the only real prerequisites.
 During the winters and cooler times we recommend mittens or gloves and socks/long underwear that will keep all skin unexposed for the comfort of the rider.
 Shorts are allowed in the summer and warmer weather months

-What is the difference between hippotherapy and therapeutic riding?
+What is the difference between therapy incorporating equines and therapeutic riding?

 What if I or my child have to miss a treatment?

 At the beginning of each session you will have an opportunity to account for any planned absences and you will not be billed for those treatments.
-We also understand that given the amount of issues our parents/riders have to deal with on a day to day basis there is sometimes no warning for a last minute cancellation.
+We also understand that given the amount of issues our parents/riders have to deal with on a day to day basis, there may be no warning for a last minute cancellation.
 With that in mind, we will do our best to provide a make-up for the missed session if the need arises.
-If no make-up was available a credit will be counted toward the next quarterly session.
+If no make-up is available a credit will be counted toward the next quarterly session.

 Which Community Center Boards (CCB’s) do you have a contract with?

 - Foothills Gateway (Larimer County)

 - We accept contracted rates through CCBs as long as we have an updated service plan listing “hippotherapy” as a service, the number of units covered, service plan start and end date, and if possible, the total amount of funding available for “hippotherapy.”